AR942/DS_Project_Capgemini/README.md

 All of libraries use in  must be call in the "requirements" if we would like a run of the app.py To create the requirements by using "PyCharm", from Tools Menu, select sync Python Requirements.
 We have a opened dialog, specify the name of requirements file and use the compatible version.

+We also have:
+- An app.py containing the python code for loading and preprocessing of images, for loading of our classification model and to make predictions on the images and export them
+- A dockerfile containng all the instructions required to build our functional image

 ## 3) Compilation process
 ### a) Way to start - Initialization